kUrOSH1R0oo/Kiroku/README.md

 ## Disclaimer

 This tool is intended for educational and ethical hacking purposes only.
 Unauthorized use of this tool for illegal activities is strictly prohibited.
-GiraSec Solutions and the developers are not responsible for any misuse of this tool.
-Use it responsibly and within the bounds of the law.

 ## Author